JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 !["NVIDIA Nsight Compute - Attaching to a session"](nsight_compute-attach.png)

-You will see that the tool has breaked on the call to `cuInit`.
+You will see that the tool has stopped execution on the call to `cuInit`.
 Now check `Profile > Auto Profile` to make Nsight Compute gather statistics on our kernels, and clock `Debug > Resume` to resume your session.